coljac

 Value for NBN Money

-Posted by Colin in Opinion, Politics, Writing on February 14th, 2011 | No Comments
+Posted by Colin on Feb 14, 2011 in Opinion, Politics, Writing | Comments Off on Value for NBN Money

 In the last few days I’ve found myself agreeing with Stephen Conroy again – always an unsettling experience.
 This time it was over the Economist Intelligence Unit’s recent ranking of Government broadband policies.
 They are pretty biased towards free market solutions, and so a massive government intervention like the NBN is unlikely to get top marks.
 (3.4/5 ain’t that bad, really.)